Wedding Dress 101 – Parts of a Wedding Dress

 A sheath wedding gown falls straight, portraying a classic, sexy look.
 A mermaid or fit-and-flare silhouette hugs your curves but flares out around mid-thigh or the knee.

-Alda by Rebecca Ingram is a great example of a sheath wedding gown, while Lennon by Maggie Sottero flatters a bride looking for a mermaid or fit-n-flare silhouette.
+Alda by Rebecca Ingram is a great example of a sheath wedding gown, while Lennon by Maggie Sottero flatters a bride looking for a mermaid or fit-and-flare silhouette.

 PC: Justin Kunimoto

 An A-line style, as seen on Stevie by Maggie Sottero, is a gorgeous silhouette on any bride!
-This silhouette resembles an “A” shape, and flares naturally at the waist.
-A-line gowns can be so versatile, pairing well with most necklines, fabrics, and embellishments.
-Ballgowns are similar to A-lines but offer a much more dramatic princess vibe.
+This silhouette resembles an “A” shape and flares naturally at the waist.
+A-line gowns can be super versatile, pairing well with most necklines, fabrics, and embellishments.
+Ballgowns are similar to A-lines but offer a much more dramatic princess vibe and more volume in the skirts.

 PC: Char Cook Photo